Ukraine is united in its resistance – and you can help us!

 1. Take Advantage of the “Trial” Period

 Many partnerships start small.
-That’s perfectly fine to be cautious and do a “test-drive” before going high-speed galore.
+It’s perfectly OK to be cautious and do a “test drive” before going high-speed galore.

-During the first several months of any new engagement, we try to find the same footing with you.
+We try to find common ground with you during the first several months of any new engagement.
 You get to learn our strengths — we get settled into your way off work.
-We test if we can deliver on the goals you set and build the foundational infrastructure for supporting you.
+We test if we can deliver on your goals and build the foundational infrastructure for supporting you.

 Communication here plays a vital role.
-In our case, we prefer to have a semi-formal communication plan — a timeline for regular check-ins to discuss your experience with us, address and resolve common issues, and figure out ways how we can do better.
-Structured and proactive communication helps us understand if we are a good fit together.
+In our case, we prefer a semi-formal communication plan — a timeline for regular check-ins to discuss your experience with us, address and resolve common issues, and figure out ways to do better.
+Structured and proactive communication helps us understand whether we are a good fit.

-The early stages of collaboration are also a “grace period” for both you and the vendor.
-It’s a stage where you need to decide if the cooperation is worth continuing.
+The early stages of collaboration are also a “grace period” for you and the vendor.
+It’s a stage where you decide if the cooperation is worth continuing.

 Your outsourcing partner has to understand: